Mainfrezzer/unraid_lxc_debian_adguard/README.md

 ## Step 2: Set root password

-- Open up a Terminal from the PiHole container (click the container icon and select "Terminal")
+- Open up a Terminal from the AdGuard Home container (click the container icon and select "Terminal")
 - Type in `passwd`
 - Type in your prefered password twice (no output is displayed) and press ENTER